azdavis/azdavis.net/posts/first.md

 # First post

 This is the first post.
-It's basically just testing that the thing I hacked together to render HTML pages with code syntax highlighting is working.
+It's basically just testing that the thing I hacked together to render Markdown documents into HTML pages with code syntax highlighting is working.

 ```rs
 fn main() {